(A) Following any reported use of force, the shift supervisor shall ensure that the following reports have been completed:

 (4) Weapons, PR-24 strikes, or less-lethal munitions were used during the incident, whether by staff or by inmates.

-(J) The warden shall send completed investigatory reports to the appropriate regional security administrator, following the warden's review.
-The warden shall supplement the report with any relevant information about other actions taken as a consequence of the conclusions of the report.
-The warden shall also send a copy of every use of force report packet that did not result in an investigation to the appropriate regional security administrator.
+(J) The warden shall supplement the report with any relevant information about other actions taken as a consequence of the conclusions of the report.
 The complete investigative record shall be stored in a secure area designated by the warden.
-A copy of the cover sheet and report prepared by the investigator, minus any attachments, shall be placed in the offender's unit file and in the designated employee file.
+A copy of the cover sheet and report prepared by the committee, minus any attachments, shall be placed in the offender's unit file and in the designated employee file.

 (K) The chief inspector may initiate an investigation of a use of force incident either upon his or her own initiative or upon the request of the director, assistant director, regional director, or the warden of the institution in which the incident took place.
 In such cases the chief inspector may utilize other departmental staff to assist with the investigation or hearing as may be necessary or appropriate, notwithstanding other provisions of this rule to the contrary.